Sample 1

 Now I wonder if that should give us pause.
 It seems that something is picking and choosing what we pay attention to.
 This something is not us.
 Or, if it is us, it is an automatic part of us.
 It is a part over which we have only limited control.

+Again, the important thing is that we’re noticing something over which we have little control.
+It’s not we who are choosing filters, but some part of us.
 If we’re not fully in control of what we’re paying attention to or wanting, what is?
 Is it a part of ourselves?
 Is it part of the brain?
-Or something more primitive?
+Or something very primitive?

 It appears, at least, to be ancient.
 Remember what we can’t filter out: nakedness, gossip, and escaped zoo animals.
 They’re as arresting to us as they were to hunter-gatherers.
 They have to do procreation, belonging, and survival.